-- 3.1 OTC Clear has identified the following risk types and has established appropriate risk management policies, procedures and controls to identify, measure, monitor and manage these risks: - (a) Legal risk as mentioned, OTC Clear has obtained a Hong Kong law opinion from an independent law firm to confirm that each of the material aspects of its activities and its Clearing Documentation are enforceable under the Hong Kong law.
+- 3.1 OTC Clear has identified the following risk types and has established appropriate risk management policies, procedures and controls to identify, measure, monitor and manage these risks: - (a) Legal and regulatory risk as mentioned, OTC Clear has obtained a Hong Kong law opinion from an independent law firm to confirm that each of the material aspects of its activities and its Clearing Documentation are enforceable under the Hong Kong law.
 OTC Clear will obtain legal opinions from an independent law firm in respect of any relevant foreign jurisdictions as well as conflict of laws issues arising from the laws of such jurisdictions where necessary.
-The details are described under Principle 1 - Legal Basis; - (b) Liquidity risk OTC Clear assesses its liquidity needs daily, including stress testing and application of notional exchange risk limits, and maintains sufficient liquid resources to ensure that it is able to meet its payment and delivery obligations in a timely manner including in extreme but plausible market conditions.
-The details are described under Principle 7 - Liquidity Risk; - Credit risk to minimise the risk that its Clearing Members would be unable to (c) meet, in a timely manner, their payment and delivery obligations under their Contracts in accordance with Margin and Guarantee Fund contribution requirements, OTC Clear adopts risk-related Membership requirements such as the imposition of Minimum Capital Requirements on an on-going basis.
-In addition, OTC Clear would perform daily credit risk monitoring of its Clearing Members through a set of risk metrics to determine the risk limits, including the intra-day Variation Margin limits (i.e. the level of intra-day "credit risk tolerance" with respect to each Clearing Member).
-OTC Clear also conducts stress-testing regularly to ensure the sufficiency of its financial resources.
+Legal and regulatory division also observes changes in laws and regulations that may affect CCP.
+For legal risk, the details are described under Principle 1 Legal Basis; - (b) Liquidity risk OTC Clear assesses its liquidity needs daily, including stress testing and application of notional exchange risk limits, and maintains sufficient liquid resources to ensure that it is able to meet its payment and delivery obligations in a timely manner including in extreme but plausible market conditions.
+The details are described under Principle 7 - Liquidity Risk; - (c) Credit risk - to minimise the risk that its Clearing Members would be unable to meet, in a timely manner, their payment and delivery obligations under their Contracts in accordance with Margin and Guarantee Fund contribution requirements, OTC Clear adopts risk-related Membership requirements such as the imposition of Minimum Capital Requirements on an on-going basis. addition, OTC Clear would perform daily credit risk monitoring of its Clearing Members through a set of risk metrics to determine the risk limits, including the intra-day Variation Margin limits (i.e. the level of intra-day "credit risk tolerance" with respect to each Clearing Member).
+OTC Clear also conducts stress testing regularly to ensure the sufficiency of its financial resources.
 New scenarios will be added for stress testing when necessary to identify risks arising and ensure their proper mitigation.
 OTC Clear also applies risk multipliers in the margin calculation to address relevant risks.
-Details are described under Principle 4 - Credit Risk, and further elaborated under Principle 6 - Margin and Principle 7 - Liquidity Risk;
+Details are described under Principle 4 -Credit Risk, and further elaborated under Principle 6 - Margin and Principle 7 -Liquidity Risk;